MediaComem/comem-archidep/subjects/docker/README.md

 <!-- slide-front-matter class: center, middle -->

 > Have you ever had an application work on one operating system,
-> such as MacOS, but not on another?
+> such as macOS, but not on another?
 Have you ever struggled to juggle
 > different Node.js versions for various web applications?
 Odds are, you have.

 > [Docker][docker] was launched in 2013 with the intent to address this critical